Significant wave height: Weather forecasts

 The World Meteorological Organization stipulates that certain countries are responsible for providing weather forecasts for the world's oceans.
 These respective countries' meteorological offices are called Regional Specialized Meteorological Centers, or RSMCs.
 In their weather products, they give ocean wave height forecasts in significant wave height.
 In the United States, NOAA's National Weather Service is the RSMC for a portion of the North Atlantic, and a portion of the North Pacific.
 The Ocean Prediction Center and the Tropical Prediction Center's Tropical Analysis and Forecast Branch (TAFB) issue these forecasts.

 RSMCs use wind-wave models as tools to help predict the sea conditions.
-In the U.S., NOAA's WAVEWATCH III(R) model is used heavily.
+In the U.S., NOAA's Wavewatch III model is used heavily.

 Generalization to wave systems

 A significant wave height is also defined similarly, from the wave spectrum, for the different systems that make up the sea.
 We then have a significant wave height for the wind-sea or for a particular swell.